jaysylvester/citizen/README.md

 ### Views

-citizen supports [Jade](https://www.npmjs.org/package/jade) and [Handlebars](https://npmjs.org/package/handlebars) templates, as well as good old HTML.
-You can even mix and match Jade, Handlebars, and HTML templates as you see fit; just use the appropriate file extensions (.jade, .hbs, or .html) and citizen will compile and render each view with the appropriate engine.
+citizen supports [Pug](https://www.npmjs.org/package/pug) and [Handlebars](https://npmjs.org/package/handlebars) templates, as well as good old HTML.
+You can even mix and match Pug, Handlebars, and HTML templates as you see fit; just use the appropriate file extensions (.pug, .hbs, or .html) and citizen will compile and render each view with the appropriate engine.

-You have direct access to each engine's methods via `app.handlebars` and `app.jade`, allowing you to use methods like `app.handlebars.registerHelper()` to create global helpers.
-Keep in mind that you're extending the global Handlebars and Jade objects, potentially affecting citizen's view rendering if you do anything wacky because citizen relies on these same objects.
+You have direct access to each engine's methods via `app.handlebars` and `app.pug`, allowing you to use methods like `app.handlebars.registerHelper()` to create global helpers.
+Keep in mind that you're extending the global Handlebars and Pug objects, potentially affecting citizen's view rendering if you do anything wacky because citizen relies on these same objects.

-In `article.jade`, you can reference objects you placed within the `content` object passed by the emitter. citizen also injects the `params` object into your view context automatically, so you have access to those objects as local variables (such as the `url` scope):
+In `article.pug`, you can reference objects you placed within the `content` object passed by the emitter. citizen also injects the `params` object into your view context automatically, so you have access to those objects as local variables (such as the `url` scope):

-    // article.jade
+    // article.pug

     doctype html
     html